 Glycolic AcidAnother ingredient you might frequently see listed in skincare ingredients is glycolic acid, which is an alpha-hydroxy acid (AHA).
 AHAs are water-soluble, not oil-soluble like BHAs; they can exfoliate skin, but they only touch the surface and cannot reach the intercellular ‘glue’.
 Due to their keratin-softening action, both AHAs and BHAs have humectant qualities and help retain the water in skin.
 However, glycolic acid is a much smaller molecule, which gives it the reputation of being the most irritating skincare acid; the larger molecule size and anti-inflammatory properties of salicylic acid make it less likely to cause skin irritation.
 Finally, AHAs tend to make skin much more photosensitive than BHAs, which increases the skin’s vulnerability to damage from exposure to the sun’s UV light.

 Generally speaking, salicylic acid is applied topically onto the skin rather than consumed orally in the fashion of systemic acne medications.
 It’s considered safer than other skin treatments, and makes for a good starting point to revamp your routine.

 BioClarity uses the highest allowable grade of salicylic acid, ensuring your skin gets the acne-fighting solution it needs.
-Our formula combines the power of salicylic acid with the soothing properties of all-natural ingredients, including green tea, chamomile, oat kernel, cucumber, licorice, and our proprietary ingredient Floralux.
+Our 3-step Clear Skin Routine combines the power of salicylic acid with the soothing properties of naturally-derived ingredients, including green tea, chamomile, oat kernel, cucumber, licorice, and our signature ingredient Floralux from chlorophyll.